hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme-hp.md

 Got '/' working - if not signed in, this brings a landing page.
 If signed in, this goes to reviews home.

+Now I am updated Review title so that it populates from the album list.